josephspurrier/surfstack-routing/README.md

 ```

+## Case Sensitivity

+The route patterns are case sensitive.
+The routes are case insensitive.
+Here is why:

+PHP is a mixed bag when it comes to case sensitivity.
+Here's an excerpt from [The Echoplex](http://the-echoplex.net/log/php-case-sensitivity).

+> Case sensitive (both user defined and PHP defined)
+> * variables
+> * constants
+> * array keys
+> * class properties
+> * class constants
+> Case insensitive (both user defined and PHP defined)
+> * functions
+> * class constructors
+> * class methods
+> * keywords and constructs (if, else, null, foreach, echo etc.)

+And depending on the file system (more imporantly than the operating system), files and directories may or may not be case sensitive.
+Windows uses NTFS and FAT32 which are not case sensitive.
+Linux uses ext3 and ext4 which are case sensitive.
+Mac OS X uses HFS+ which
+is not case sensitive by default, but allows you to enable case sensitivity.

+Web servers will serve files based on the case of the file system.
+The [Apache and Nginx Configurations](http://josephspurrier.com/apache-nginx-configurations/) has
+configurations that are case insensitive, but they still cannot find files and directories on a case sensitive file system if the request
+uses the wrong case.
+If you really need this functionality, a check should be made via index.php to determine if a different case of the
+filename exists.

+Now for URLs.
+Here is an excerpt from the [World Wide Web Consortium (W3C)](http://www.w3.org/TR/WD-html40-970708/htmlweb.html):
+> URLs in general are case-sensitive (with the exception of machine names).
+There may be URLs, or parts of URLs, where case doesn't matter, but identifying these may not be easy.
+Users should always consider that URLs are case-sensitive.

 ## Creating an Instance of the Router Class

 The first step you'll need to take in order to use the class is to create an